 We are required to abandon something that provided familiarity and comfort, while simultaneously compelled toward the impenetrable mystery of what lies ahead.
 The experience of pain and suffering is a necessity.
 We must undertake the work of making ourselves large enough to endure the turbulence that destabilizes our inner life.

-In the end, we will find ourselves alone inside a difficult transition.
+In the end, we will find ourselves alone in a difficult transition.
 There is no path to follow.
 No program to adopt.
 And it is here, amid our abandonment, that creativity becomes the essence survival.

 - Comment: Offer a reflection on a point of no return you have experienced in the comment area below.
 Please refer to the comments policy for more information.
 Note that comments only remain open for seven days past the publication date.